Swival Security Scanner

 Inventory (3a): The LLM produces a compact list of finding stubs (title, severity, exact path:line location, and a one-line claim under 20 words).
 At most 3 findings per file.
 Speculative findings are explicitly rejected.

 Expansion (3b): Each finding stub is expanded with proof details: finding type, preconditions, a propagation-path proof, and a minimal fix outline.
-Expansion runs in parallel (up to 2 workers per file).
+A file's stubs are expanded one after another; files themselves are deep-reviewed in parallel across the worker pool.

 Phase 4: Verification